multiplicit-com/Excel-Number-Distribution-VBA/readme.md

 All the numbers at each step will add up to the the 'goal' you provided.
 When expressed as a percentage the percentage of each 'step' will add up to 100%.

+Note - there is also a verion for Google Sheets, which you can find here: https://github.com/multiplicit-com/Google-Sheets-Number-Distribution-AppScript-formula

 ## Distribution Models

 The script currently supports the following distribution models: